AntonioND/ucity/docs/main-loop.rst

   The way the handler works is by having a critical section at the beginning.
   This section can't be interrupted by anything.
-It updates the status bar position, the sprites, backround scroll, the critical part of the animations, music and SFXs.
+It updates the status bar position, the sprites, background scroll, the critical part of the animations, music and SFXs.
 There's a debug check to make sure that the VBL period hasn't ended by the time updates are going to be done to the VRAM/OAM (that is, animations, music and SFXs are handled after the check).
 Note that this is